My Cat Swallowed a Foreign Object: 4 Things to Do & Dangerous Items

 8. Nuts and Bolts

 Nuts and bolts are dangerous for cats, as they can cause obstruction of the digestive tract.
-Signs of ingesting a button may include vomiting, decreased appetite, constipation, and abdominal pain.
-Treatment involves surgically removing the object from your cat’s stomach or intestines.
+Signs of ingesting a button may include vomiting, decreased appetite, diarrhea, constipation, and abdominal pain.
+Treatment involves endoscopy or surgical removal of the object from your cat’s stomach or intestines.

 9. Rocks

 Rocks may seem like harmless objects to cats, but if ingested can cause serious damage to their internal organs.
-Signs may include vomiting, lethargy, loss of appetite, and difficulty breathing depending on where the rock is lodged at.
-Treatment includes surgical removal of the rock from your cat’s stomach or intestines and supportive care such as IV fluids and oxygen supplementation.
+Signs may include gagging, regurgitation, vomiting, lethargy, loss of appetite, diarrhea, and abdominal pain.
+Treatment includes surgical removal of the rock from your cat’s stomach or intestines and supportive care as necessary.

 10. Beads